Clintons agree to in-person depositions in 11th-hour offer to avoid contempt vote in Jeffrey Epstein investigation

 The offer from the Clintons’ attorney came via email in the middle of a committee meeting as Comer was testifying about the contempt proceedings, a source familiar with the matter told CNN.

 Later Monday evening, however, House Rules Committee Chairwoman Virginia Foxx announced that, given the developments, the panel would hold off on advancing the contempt resolutions.
-However, she noted that if there is not further progress overnight, they will return to consider them again.
+She noted that if there was not further progress overnight, they would return to consider them again.

 It wasn’t the Clintons’ first attempt to avoid proceedings.